 If you don’t want to try to pay a huge waterproofing company, then this product may help you.
 One thing to note, if you are having major water damage issues, then you need to find out why this happening.
 Don’t just use Masterseal 581 to put a bandaid on the problem.

 There are detailed instructions from the MasterSeal 581 datasheet on how to use mix this product.
-You will want to follow these.
-Here are the steps we took in images.
+You can see how we followed those steps.

 Step 1: Clean Cinderblock